Veronica-Gurrisi/Lab_project/HMM_Kunitz_domain/HMM_multiple_sequence_align/sequences_files/README.md

 - msa_com_set_*.txt: These files represent combined sets containing both positive and negative data, labeled accordingly (1 if part of the positive set, 0 if negative).
 They include the e-value and the ID and are used for training the model.

-- msa_set_*.txt: These files represent single sets with both positive and negative data used for validation.
+- msa_set_*.txt: These files represent single sets with both positive and negative data used for testing.
 They also contain the e-value, ID, and label.